phaserjs/template-youtube-playables/README.md

 This is a Phaser 3 project template for creating YouTube Playables that uses Vite for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.

+You will find a comprehensive sample game called **Basketball Shoot Out** in this template.
+This game demonstrates every available feature of the YouTube Playables SDK and is explained in detail below.
+To test the game, install the dependencies and `npm run dev` then visit `http://localhost:8080` in your browser.
+We recommend putting the game into Mobile View mode and picking the iPad Pro for the dimensions.
+It will work at any scale, but this is the size it was built for and gameplay has been tweaked specifically for it.

 ### Versions

 This template has been updated for: